altMITgcm/MITgcm66h/docs/overview/global_atmos_hs.rst

-Global atmosphere: `Held-Suarez' benchmark
+Global atmosphere: ‘Held-Suarez’ benchmark
 ------------------------------------------

 A novel feature of MITgcm is its ability to simulate, using one basic algorithm, both atmospheric and oceanographic flows at both small and large scales.

-:numref:`cubic_eddies_figure` shows an instantaneous plot of the 500mb temperature field obtained using the atmospheric isomorph of MITgcm run at 2.8° resolution on the cubed sphere.
+:numref:`cubic_eddies_figure` shows an instantaneous plot of the 500 mb temperature field obtained using the atmospheric isomorph of MITgcm run at 2.8° resolution on the cubed sphere.
 We see cold air over the pole (blue) and warm air along an equatorial band (red).
 Fully developed